nathalieryan67/configure-ad/README.md

 <img src="https://i.imgur.com/6Cr3DKk.png" height="80%" width="80%"/>
 </p>
 <p>
 First, we create two virtual machines (VMs): One, named DC-1, runs on Windows Server 2022, and the other, named Client-1, runs on Windows 10.
 Both VMs are connected to the same virtual network (VNet).
-Once both VMs are created, we configure the IP address son the domain controller (DC-1), changing it from dynamic to static.
+Once both VMs are created, we configure the IP address on the domain controller (DC-1), changing it from dynamic to static.
 This configuration will ensure that the client VM (Client-1) can use the domain controller (DC-1) as its DNS server and join its domain.
 </p>
 <br />